 - Heat your waffle iron ready for the mix.
 Like making pancakes for some reason the first one doesn’t always turn out so great.
 Just remember I won’t tell anyone nom nom nom, evidence gone.

-little meltedbutter on the iron.
+- Brush a little melted butter on the iron.
 Pour your batter into the waffle cone maker, be careful not to overfill.
 That's just too messy to contemplate really

 - When both sides are nice and brown flip the waffle out onto a bench or tray.
 While hot (you might want to use gloves or a towel) position your cone leaving about 2 cm at one end.
 Gently roll your waffle around the mould and stuff it in the former.
 I just leave it in there a minute or so while I pour the next waffle into the iron.